roma4004/fdf/README.md

 	• The value corresponds to its altitude

-Mandatory part:
+**Mandatory part:**

-	We cannot use global variables, must follow the Norm (see "./norme.en.pdf", this explains many unobvious decisions solutions that I applied).
+We cannot use global variables, must follow the [Norm](https://github.com/roma4004/fdf/blob/master/norme.en.pdf), **this explains many unobvious decisions solutions that I applied**).

 We have to handle errors carefully.
 In no way can quit my program in an unexpected manner (Segmentation fault, bus error, double free, etc).

    We are alowed to use the following functions:

    	• open, read, write, close, malloc, free, perror, strerror, exit
 	• All the functions defined in the math library
 	• All the functions defined in the miniLibX library

-Bonus part: (plus = already implemented, minus = decided not to implement)
+**Bonus part:** (plus = already implemented, minus = decided not to implement)

-	- Fill the boxes with a color according to altitude (green at the bottom, then brown, then white on top for ex.)
+	- Fill the boxes with a color according to altitude (green at the bottom, then brown, then white on top for ex.).
 	+ Specify the color spectrum in parameter.
 	+ Manage correctly the hidden surfaces.
 	+ Change types of projection.

-My own bonus:
+**My own bonus:**

 	Choiceing the different style of the connecting dots(pixels) on the map:
 		+ new visual effects, eg "|", "/", "-", "\"